Information for Students

 How do I qualify for services?

 To qualify for services, students must self-identify to the DSS office and provide written documentation of their disability from a qualified professional or agency.
-This documentation should be done at least six weeks prior to the beginning of each semester so that accommodations can be in place when classes begin.
+Students should complete this documentation at least six weeks prior to the beginning of each semester so that accommodations can be in place when classes begin.

 How do I register for accommodations?